Wireless Routers 101Posted March 15, 2017, 3:45 p.m. by Jonathan

 There will be times that you will not need a router.
 If you only have one device — usually a personal computer — that can connect to the Internet, then a sole modem will be enough.

-On the other hand, you will not need a wireless router in case that your ISP (Internet Service Provider) has already provided you with a Wireless Gateway.
+On the other hand, you will not need a wireless router in case your ISP (Internet Service Provider) has already provided you with a Wireless Gateway.
 A Wireless Gateway is a modem combined with a wireless router (some do include other peripherals though).

 On a different note, if you have multiple computers and do not need to have WiFi in your home, you can settle for a regular router.